paulofelipefeitosa/prebaking-middleware-2020/startup-components/README.md

 ### Image-Resizer Prebaking

-After the configuration steps, you can execute the `Start-up Components Image-Resizer Prebaking` experiment using the following commands:
+Now, you can execute the `Start-up Components Image-Resizer Prebaking` experiment using the following commands:
 ``` shell script
 # cd serverless-handlers